appleboy/ssh-action/README.md

 * envs - pass environment variable to shell script
 * debug - enable debug mode
 * use_insecure_cipher - include more ciphers with use_insecure_cipher (see [#56](https://github.com/appleboy/ssh-action/issues/56))
+* cipher - the allowed cipher algorithms.
+If unspecified then a sensible

 SSH Proxy Setting: